Shorewood High School (Wisconsin): Performing arts

 The Shorewood Drama Department produces a minimum of three shows annually.
 It was the first high school in its area to perform the musical "A Chorus Line" in 1986, and the first in the nation to perform "Rent" (the high school edition) in 2006.
 In 2006, they also performed "Urinetown the Musical".
 The high school has been mentioned in The New York Times, along with three other schools, for its outstanding theater and its ability to "spend more money on a drama production than on their director's annual salary."

 In May 2013, they performed "Spring Awakening", sparking both criticism and praise from community members.
 The show was performed unedited from the original Broadway production, and students were required to turn in a signed parent permission slip to audition for the musical.

 Student newspaper

 Founded in 1922, Shorewood Ripples is the student newspaper.
 The entire 1921-1922 SHS student body (seven students) contributed to the first edition, which was a yearbook with a literary bent.

 In addition to covering stories at SHS, Ripples reports on stories in other Shorewood schools, and the greater community.
 A staff of over 30 students bring ten or more issues per year to press.
 Most issues have 12 to 20 pages.
 With a circulation of between 800 and 1000, the publication reaches students and residents throughout the village of Shorewood.

 Ripples subscribes to the Code of Ethics of the Society of Professional Journalists, including the obligation to perform with intelligence, objectivity, accuracy and fairness.

+In addition to this, Ripples writers closely follow an original Shorewood Ripples style guide.